 ESL/EFL Speaking Activity - Pre-intermediate - 30 Minutes

 With this superlatives board game, students get a chance to practice superlative structures with their classmates.
 The class is split into groups of 3 or 4.
 The players take it in turns to throw a dice and move around the board.
 When a player lands on a superlative square, they have to talk non-stop for 30 seconds about the topic on the square.
 If a player stops talking before the 30 seconds are up, they have to go back to their previous square.
 The first player to reach the finish square wins.

 ESL/EFL Speaking Activity - Intermediate - 30 Minutes

-This valuable teaching activity provides your students with the opportunity to ask and answer superlative questions.
+This invaluable teaching activity provides your students with the opportunity to ask and answer superlative questions.
 Students work together in groups of 4.
 Each group is handed a set of superlative question cards.
 The group members then ask each other the superlative WH-questions.
 When all the groups have finished asking their questions, each group tells the rest of the class about their classmates' most interesting answers.

-Comparative and superlative games can available below:
+Comparative and superlative teaching resources are also available below: